volodymyroliinyk/go-joplin-autotagger/README.md

+# go-joplin-autotagger

+---

 # Joplin Auto Tagger (Golang)

-- This is a simple Go script that automatically tags your notes in Joplin by analyzing the content of the note body and comparing it to existing tag names.
+- This is a simple Go script that automatically tags your notes in [Joplin](https://joplinapp.org/) by analyzing the content of the note body and comparing it to existing tag names.
 - The script uses the Joplin Web Clipper API and is designed to provide consistent tagging of large collections of notes.

 ## Basic capabilities